HotelASP/RT/README.md

 python3 smrib.py
 ```

-**What it does:** Scans `hackthissite.org` on ports 1–1024 using connect mode with concurrency 100, timeout 0.3 seconds, and no rate limit.
+**What it does:** Scans `hackthissite.org` across the top 100 ports using connect mode with concurrency 100, timeout 0.3 seconds, banner grabbing enabled, and the terminal restricted to open findings.
+Results are persisted automatically to `logs/results.csv` and `logs/results.json`.
 Adjust `PORTSCAN_*` variables or CLI flags to change these values.

 ### 6. Batch-driven multi-run execution